jslok/card-scanner/README.md

 The following chart shows the training log of loss (lower is better) which is the difference between the prediction and actuality.
 The model improves incredibly fast then levels off, again likely due to the very simple shape of the cards.
 <img src="https://raw.githubusercontent.com/jslok/card-scanner/master/media/chart.png" alt="Training Log" style="max-width: 300px; height: auto;">

-Examples of training images with segmentation annotations drawn
+Examples of training images with segmentation annotations drawn:

 <table style="width: 100%; text-align: center; border: 0;">
   <tr>